Free quote

 230mm+ 115mm+

-The most common size combinations sold are:
+The most common size combinations are:

-135mm skirting with 90mm architrave
+• 135mm skirting with 90mm architrave

-185mm skirting with 90mm architrave
+• 185mm skirting with 90mm architrave

-• You will need to make sure that the skirting board and architrave you choose are both the same thickness.
+• You will need to make sure that the skirting board and architrave you choose are the same thickness.

 Skirting Height Architrave Width Skirting Block Size (hxw)